-Dogs or cats for import into Australia must be implanted with an International Organisation for Standardisation (ISO) compliant microchip.
+Dogs or cats for import into Australia must be implanted with an International Organization for Standardization (ISO) compliant microchip.
 This review recommends that the microchip must be implanted before commencing pre-export preparation.

 To ensure the microchip relates to the animal being exported, before pre-export preparation commences (and before blood is collected for an RNATT), a declaration by an official veterinarian, should accompany the import permit application.
 This should certify that the official has scanned the animal's microchip, that the animal is microchipped with the stated microchip number and the location of the microchip.
+This identity certification should apply to imports from group 2 as well as group 3 approved countries.
+While rabies risk management is not a primary consideration for imports from group 2 country to Australia utilising fraudulent activities that shorten the residency period in the group 2 country.